-- All output formats are now rendered concurrently. - Better189 error messages.
+- Crowbook program: - All output formats are now rendered concurrently. - Better error messages.
 Crowbook now tries to give more information when displaying an error, with the file name where a problem was found, and, in some cases, the line.
-It also tries to detect errors (such as files not found) sooner. - Some 190 " 191 warning" 192 messages have also been " 193 moved" 194 to error messages, to make sure they are displayed even when crowbook isn't runned with --verbose.

-- Hidden chapter now produce empty \chapter{} and in LaTeX and HTML.
+It also tries to detect errors (such as files not found) sooner. - Some "192warning" messages have also been "194 moved" to error messages, to make sure they are displayed even when crowbook isn't runned with --verbose. - Rendering: - Hidden chapter now produce empty \chapter\{} and in LaTeX and HTML.
 This allow to delimit a chapter break even if nothing is displayed.